What is an adult day health center?

-The physical or occupational therapist will come to your home to assist you in developing a safe physical program that will help you restore your function and help you maintain your independence so that you can safely live in your home for as long as possible.
+The physical or occupational therapist will come to your home to assist you in developing a safe physical program that will help restore your function and maintain your independence so you can safely live in your home for as long as possible.
 The therapist will evaluate your risk for falls and will design your program to reduce that risk as much as possible.

 How often will the nurse and/or therapist come to my home?

-The plan of care developed is specific to each person and depending on your needs, the nurse and/or therapist may come for visits from once to several times per week.
-Each visit the nurse and/or therapist will re-evaluate you and will adjust the care plan based on your needs and progress toward your goals.
+The plan of care developed is specific to each person.
+Depending on your needs, the nurse and/or therapist may visit one time or several times per week.
+At each visit the nurse and/or therapist will re-evaluate you and will adjust the care plan based on your needs and progress toward your goals.

 How much will this service cost me out of pocket?

-Most insurance plans, including Medicare pay 100% of costs for skilled home health care for people who qualify to receive the services, leaving the client no out of pocket expenses.
-Call our friendly staff today to discuss your needs and we would be happy to tell you what your costs would be, if any
+Most insurance plans, including Medicare pay 100% of costs for skilled home healthcare for patients who qualify to receive the services, leaving the client with no out of pocket expenses.
+Call our friendly staff today to discuss your needs.
+We will be happy to tell you what your costs, if any, would be.

-Personal Home Care is a program designed to implement non-medically oriented tasks to meet recipient’s physical needs and thereby enable the patient to remain in his or her home rather than at a skilled nursing facility.
+Personal home care is a program designed to implement non-medical tasks to meet the client’s physical needs and thereby enable the client to remain in his/her home rather than at a skilled nursing facility.
 Services include meal preparations, cleaning and personal assistance.

 Are the services covered by my insurance?